TechKrishGithub/Fssd-Offline-Application/README.md

-# Permits
+# FSSD
-This is Water Source complaince related application
+This is Forestry Support Service related application